Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Tiling equivalences and transversals

 When $\Omega$ has FLC, we define an \emph{FLC-transversal} (or simply transversal when it is clear from the context) identically, except that the factor map $\ron D$ is assumed to be a local derivation. \end{defin}

-We call the factor map $\ron D$ a ``pointing rule'' for the tilings of $\Omega$.
+We call such a factor map $\ron D$ a ``pointing rule'' for the tilings of $\Omega$.

-\begin{ex} As a typical example, if $\Omega$ is a tiling space, let $\ron D (T)$ be defined as the Delone set of all barycenters of tiles in $T$.
-Then the associated transversal $\Xi_{\ron D}$ is often called in the literature ``the canonical transversal of $\Omega$''.
+\begin{ex} As a typical example, if $\Omega$ is a tiling space with convex polyhedral tiles, let $\ron D (T)$ be defined as the Delone set of all barycenters of tiles in $T$.
+Then the associated transversal $\Xi_{\ron D}$ is often called in the literature ``the canonical transversal of~$\Omega$''.
 When $\Omega$ has FLC, this transversal is an FLC-transversal. \end{ex}

+This last example can be generalized considerably.
+Even if the tiles are not polyhedra, we can pick a distinguished point in each prototile (sometimes called a {\em puncture}) and let $\ron D(T)$ be the set of all punctures of tiles in $T$.
+We could also restrict attention to the punctures of just one kind of tile, or to tiles that meet additional conditions (e.g. the punctures of those ``$A$'' tiles that are surrounded by ``$B$'' tiles).

+Note that the definitions of pointing rules and transversals do not require $\ron D$ to be a local derivation, just a factor map.
+The additional flexibility provided by allowing such general pointing rules will prove to be essential.

 Tiling spaces have a local product structure in which one of the factors is given by $\R^d$, the group acting by translations.
 The following result states a known fact: tiling spaces (with or without FLC) are examples of foliated spaces (also called laminations). \begin{prop} Let $\Omega$ be a minimal aperiodic tiling space, with or without FLC.
 Then for all $T$, there exists a transversal $\Xi$ containing $T$ and $C > 0$ such that the map